-- 10.19 Asset Purchase Agreement by and among Transcontinental Capital Corporation (Bermuda) Ltd. (as Seller), Seaboard Corporation (as Seller-Parent) and Pueblo Viejo Dominicana Corporation (as Buyer), dated as of September 23, 2008.
-Incorporated herein by reference to Exhibit 10.21 of Seaboard's Form 10-K for fiscal year ended December 31, 2008. - 10.20 Amendment to Asset Purchase Agreement amount Transcontinental Capital Corporation (Bermuda) Ltd., Seaboard Corporation and Pueblo Viejo dated as of March 2, 2009.
-Incorporated herein by reference to Exhibit 10.22 of Seaboard's Form 10-K for fiscal year ended December 31, 2008. - 10.21\ Seaboard Corporation Cash Balance Executive Retirement Plan effective January 1, 2009 and dated December 18, 2009.
-Incorporated herein by reference to Exhibit 10.23 of Seaboard's Form 10-K for fiscal year ended December 31, 2009. - 10.22\ Seaboard Marine Ltd. 401(k) Excess Plan effective January 1, 2009 and dated December 18, 2009.
-Incorporated herein by reference to Exhibit 10.2 of Seaboard's Form 10-K for fiscal year ended December 31, 2009. - 10.23\ Amendment No. 1 to the Seaboard Corporation Non-Qualified Deferred Compensation Plan effective January 1, 2009 and dated December 17, 2009.
-Incorporated herein by reference to Exhibit 10.2 of Seaboard's Form 10-K for fiscal year ended December 31, 2009. - 10.24 Engineering, Procurement and Construction Contract dated as of August 17, 2010 by and between Seaboard Corporation and Wartsila Finland OY.
-Incorporated herein by reference to Exhibit 10.1 of Seaboard's Form 10-Q for the quarter ended October 2, 2010. - 10.25 Purchase Agreement by and among Seaboard Corporation, Maxwell Farms, LLC, Goldsboro Milling Company and GM Acquisition, LLC as of September 9, 2010.
-Incorporated herein by reference to Exhibit 10.27 of Seaboard's Form 10-K for fiscal year ended December 31, 2010. - 13 Sections of Annual Report to security holders specifically incorporated herein by reference herein. - 21 List of subsidiaries. - 31.1 Certification of the Chief Executive Officer Pursuant to Exchange Act Rules 13a-14(a)/15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of the Chief Financial Officer Pursuant to Exchange Act Rules 13a-14(a)/15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of the Chief Executive Officer Pursuant to 18 U.S.C.
+- 10.14\ Seaboard Corporation 409A Executive Retirement Plan Amended and Restated Effective January 1, 2013 and dated December 21, 2012, amending and restating the Seaboard Corporation Executive Retirement Plan, Amendment and Restatement dated December 22, 2008. - 10.15\ Seaboard Corporation Cash Balance Executive Retirement Plan Amendment and Restatement Effective January 1, 2013 and dated December 21, 2012, amending and restating the Seaboard Corporation Cash Balance Executive Retirement Plan dated December 18, 2009. - 10.16\ Employment Agreement between Seaboard Corporation and Steven J. Bresky dated December 21, 2012. - 10.17\ Employment Agreement between Seaboard Corporation and Robert L. Steer dated December 21, 2012. - 10.18\ Employment Agreement between Seaboard Foods LLC and Terry J. Holton, dated December 21, 2012. - 10.19\ Employment Agreement between Seaboard Overseas and Trading Group and David M. Dannov dated December 21, 2012. - 10.20\ Employment Agreement between Seaboard Marine Ltd. and Edward A. Gonzalez dated December 21, 2012. - 13 Sections of Annual Report to security holders specifically incorporated herein by reference herein. - 21 List of subsidiaries. - 31.1 Certification of the Chief Executive Officer Pursuant to Exchange Act Rules 13a-14(a)/15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of the Chief Financial Officer Pursuant to Exchange Act Rules 13a-14(a)/15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of the Chief Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of the Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following financial information from Seaboard Corporation's Annual Report on Form 10-K for the year ended December 31, 2011, formatted in XBRL (Extensible Business Reporting Language): (1) Consolidated Statements of Earnings, (2) Consolidated Balance Sheets, (3) Consolidated Statements of Cash Flows, (4) Consolidated Statement of Changes in Equity and (5) the Notes to Unaudited Condensed Consolidated Financial Statements \\. - \ Management contract or compensatory plan or arrangement. - \\ Pursuant to Rule 406T of Regulation S-T, these interactive data files are deemed not filed or part of a registration statement or prospectus for purposes of sections 11 or 12 of the Securities Act of 1933, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, and otherwise are not subject to liability under these sections.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following financial information from Seaboard Corporation's Annual Report on Form 10-K for the year ended December 31, 2012, formatted in XBRL (Extensible Business Reporting Language): (1) Consolidated Statements of Comprehensive Income, (2) Consolidated Balance Sheets, (3) Consolidated Statements of Cash Flows,(4) Consolidated Statements of Changes in Equity and (5) the Notes to Unaudited Condensed Consolidated Financial Statements \\. - \ Management contract or compensatory plan or arrangement. - \\ Pursuant to Rule 406T of Regulation S-T, these interactive data files are deemed not filed or part of a registration statement or prospectus for purposes of sections 11 or 12 of the Securities Act of 1933, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, and otherwise are not subject to liability under these sections.